stylelyl/webatch/README.md

 spring batch project for scaling and parallel processing

-1,This project used mysql database and database configuration in file src/main/resources/batch.properties.
+1, This project used mysql database and database configuration in file src/main/resources/batch.properties.
    Please update as your env and need to create two business tables:
   CREATE TABLE `tm_card_info` (
   `ID` int(11) NOT NULL AUTO_INCREMENT,